-To complete the bachelor’s degree in Global Communication at Vesalius College, a minimum of 180 ECTS is required.
+To complete the bachelor’s degree in Communication and Public Relations at Vesalius College, a minimum of 180 ECTS is required.
 Most students complete the intense and rigorous study program within 3 years of admission to the college.
 Students are also encouraged to complete a Study Abroad semester at one of our partner universities abroad and to take an internship via our prestigious internship program.

 The 180-ECTS degree program is divided into several different requirements.

 Students usually start with the core courses, a set of courses that develop the relevant skills, knowledge, and abilities essential to the College’s distinctive program of undergraduate education.

 In addition to the core curriculum, students take major requirement courses that allow students to get a solid grasp of key theories and methods specific to Communication and Public Relations.
 The major elective and free elective courses allow students to personalize their education experience, as students can choose a combination of major electives and free electives based on their interests and personal development.
 Students may also choose to complete a minor, regardless of their major.
 However, in order to obtain the ‘Minor’ classification, students must follow all four courses within that Minor.